Anneke Wills

-Anneke Wills (/'ænɪkə/; born Anna Katarina Willys, 20 October 1941) is an English actress, best known for her role as the Doctor Who companion Polly in the long-running BBC science fiction television series Doctor Who.
+Anneke Wills (/'ænɪkə/; born Anna Katarina Willys, 20 October 1941) is an English actress, best known for her role as the companion Polly in the long-running BBC science fiction television series Doctor Who.

 Biography

 Wills's father, Alaric Willys, was a captain in the British Army.
 Her mother, Anna, was Dutch, born in Rotterdam.
 Anneke is the granddaughter of Richard Raymond Willis VC.

 Career

 Deciding she wanted to be an actress she studied drama at the Arts Educational School and RADA in London and quickly became one of the busiest actresses of her generation, early roles included an appearance as Roberta in the second TV version of The Railway Children in 1957.
 Her other film roles included appearances in Some People (1962) and The Pleasure Girls (1965).

 Her other television credits include appearances in The Avengers and as Evelyn in Strange Report (1969–70).

 Doctor Who

 In 1966, she took the role of Polly in Doctor Who.
 She appeared in the show until 1967 alongside William Hartnell and then Patrick Troughton.
 Her favourite story is The Smugglers.

 In October 2013, she recorded an abridged version of Who's There?, a biography of Hartnell written by his granddaughter, Jessica Carney.

 In November 2013, she appeared in the one-off 50th anniversary comedy homage The Five(ish) Doctors Reboot.

 She has been a popular guest at Doctor Who conventions, and has been employed by the BBC and Big Finish to record various audio and DVD projects related to the show.

+In 2021, Wills was approached by Doctor Who showrunner Chris Chibnall about reprising her role as Polly for the Thirteenth Doctor's final episode, "The Power of the Doctor", but was unavailable on the day of filming as she was maintaining her garden at her home in Dartmoor.
+"I heard it was quite brief so I'm glad I stayed and did my brambles instead," she told the Radio Times.